Decentralization

 Instead, individual human beings come into homeless systems of care with preconceived ideas and assumptions about how we should be responding.

-The result, as Nithya Raman, LA City Councilmember and Chair of the City’s Homelessness Taskforce, has put it is that:
+The result, as concisely stated by Nithya Raman, Los Angeles City Councilmember and Chair of the City’s Homelessness Taskforce, is that:

 "We have 15 different Council Districts and 15 different approaches to homelessness."

 Unfortunately, as leaders and practitioners do gain more knowledge and understanding, the inevitable - life itself - happens.
 People move on to other jobs or projects.
 They get burned out and quit.
-Or they they simply retire.
+Some simply retire.

-Because of the way we have decentralized our response, we are thus constantly losing this hard earned institutional knowledge rather than absorbing it into our broader collective strategy and efforts.
+Because of the way we have decentralized our response, this leadership turnover means we are constantly losing hard earned institutional knowledge rather than absorbing it into our broader collective strategy and efforts.

 As a former colleague who used to work for the Los Angeles Homeless Services Authority (LAHSA) once described it to me: